jdhao/blog_source/pillow_create_text_outline.md

     im.show("text-image")

 if __name__ == "__main__":
     main()
 ```

-The parameter `stroke_width` controls the width of outline, and `stroke_fill`
-controls the outline color.
+The parameter `stroke_width` controls the width of outline, and `stroke_fill` controls the outline color.

-The above script will create the something like the title image.
+The above script will create an image like the title image.

-Ref:
+Note that you must specify both `stroke_width` and `stroke_fill` when creating outline text.
+If `stroke_fill` is omitted, it will default to text fill color, which will create terrible and illegible text on the image.

+# References

 + [How can I draw text with different stroke and fill colors on images with python?](https://stackoverflow.com/q/8049764/6064933)
 + [Pillow 6.2 release note](https://github.com/python-pillow/Pillow/blob/ac4b7082c1990c8e1ab31da6945776a3cb1aefda/docs/releasenotes/6.2.0.rst)